 Roughly 26 million people have now filed for jobless aid in the five weeks since the coronavirus outbreak began forcing millions of employers to close their doors.
-About one in six American workers have now lost their jobs since mid-March, by far the worst string of layoffs on record.
+About one in six American workers have lost their jobs since mid-March, the worst string of layoffs on record.
 Economists have forecast that the unemployment rate for April could go as high as 20 percent.

 The enormous magnitude of job cuts has plunged the US economy into the worst economic crisis since the Great Depression of the 1930s.
 Some economists say the nation’s output could shrink by twice the amount that it did during the Great Recession, which ended in 2009.